Freedom and trust – the key to corporate culture in the QCI Group

-“I notice that those who arrive need a month to get used to it.
+“I notice that those who arrive new to our company need a month to get used to it.
 The company lets them make their own mistakes.
 It’s good to make mistakes!
 This is how you learn.
 Sometimes it’s hard, but you make your own decisions”, Cristina concludes.

 Would you like to strengthen your corporate culture?

 Get a Celpax device to measure and improve your working environment!

 Hej!
 I’m Rebecca.
 Analytics enthusiast by chance and co-owner at Celpax, a for-profit working hard to bring positive change at workplaces worldwide.
 Say aloha on Twitter and we can talk more corporate culture examples?